intel-analytics/ipex-llm/docs/docs/tutorials/orca-yarn-tutorial.md

 When the dirver node on the Yarn Cluster is not able to install conda environment, it's recommended for users to use `spark-submit` script to submit and execute the program instead of `bigdl-submit`.
 Before running with `spark-submit`, we need:
 * Install all the dependency files that BigDL required (refer to prepare environment part) on the node which could install conda;
 * Pack the conda environment to an archive on the node with conda then send it to the driver node;
-* Download and unzip a BigDL assembly package from [BigDL Release Page](https://bigdl.readthedocs.io/en/latest/doc/release.html);
-* Set the path of unzipped BigDL package as `${BIGDL_HOME}`;
+* Download and unzip a BigDL assembly package from [BigDL Release Page](https://bigdl.readthedocs.io/en/latest/doc/release.html), set the unzipped BigDL file path as `${BIGDL_HOME}`;
 * Set environment variables `${SPARK_VERSION}` and `${BIGDL_VERSION}` as the version in your environment.

 ### Note:
-* Please make sure the `cluster_mode` parameter in `init_orca_context( )` must be `spark-submit` (default) when using `bigdl-submit` to run programs.
+* Please make sure the `cluster_mode` parameter in `init_orca_context( )` must be `spark-submit` (default) when using `spark-submit` script to run programs.

 ## Yarn Client
-When running with `spark-submit` script, we need to make preparation with the following steps:
+When running with `spark-submit` script on yarn-client mode, we need to make preparation with the following steps:
 ### Runtime Environment Preparation
 * Set the driver Python environment to the local Python path, since Spark driver is running on local and it will use the Python interpreter in the current active Conda environment.
 ```bash
 export PYSPARK_DRIVER_PYTHON='which python' # Do not set in yarn cluster modes.
 ```
-* Set the executor Python environment to the path in Conda archive, since executors will use the Python interpreter and relevant libraries in the conda archive.
+* Set the executor Python environment to the Python path in Conda archive, since executors will use the Python interpreter and relevant libraries in the conda archive.
 ```bash
 export PYSPARK_PYTHON=environment/bin/python
 ```